Why Is my dog escaping from the yard or home?

-There are also electronic boundary fences for example Hidden Fence (https://hiddenfence.com.au) which can be used effectively to prevent fence jumping.
+There are also electronic boundary fences, for example, Hidden Fence, which can be used effectively to prevent fence jumping.
 A dog fence wire cable is installed around your property boundary, at below ground level, or on a fence line.
 A Patented FM Digital Transmitter sends a coded radio signal through this cable.
 Your dog wears a lightweight, waterproof receiver on a collar that detects this harmless, coded signal.
 When your pet gets close to the proximity of the cable, an audible warning tone from their collar alerts them that they are “too close, back up”.
 If the warning tone is ignored – rare after training- The collar emits a non-injurious, customised electrical stimulation.
-Some benefits of the use of a professionally installed electronic boundary fence system are proper set-up and positioning of the fence, training and conditioning advice and professional grade product choices.
+Some benefits of the use of a professionally installed electronic boundary fence system are properly set-up and positioning of the fence, training and conditioning advice and professional grade product choices.
 Some features can include boundary challenge alerts, as well as programmable stimulation levels.

-- Digging under the fence.
+Digging under the Fence

-- Dashing out the door.
+Dashing out the door

-Solution – Some dogs escape by dashing out of the house the moment the door opens.
+Solution– Some dogs escape by dashing out of the house the moment the door opens.
 For door-dashers, the best strategy is to train the dog to expect a treat whenever the door is opened.
 Start by placing a baby gate or exercise pen at the doorway.
 If you have a big dog, you might want to use one that is tall and extra sturdy.
 Practice opening the door, stepping over the gate (or walking through it, depending on the style of the gate), and then giving the dog a treat.
 Soon, your dog will be waiting for a treat rather than dashing out the door.

 Next, you can add the cue “sit.”
 Luring your dog into a sit is done by holding a treat up, giving the cue, waiting until they sit, and then offering the treat.
 Only give the treat when their rear is on the floor, not before they sit or after they pop up.
 Practice walking into the house and closing the door behind you, offering the treat only after your dog gives you a sit.
 When teaching your dog to sit, remember that you don’t need to use a harsh tone.
 Once they are trained, you can have fun with your happy, well-behaved dog.